Best Invitation App

 Is Paperless Post worth the money?

 Paperless Post offers the highest-quality stationery-inspired designs with designer collaborations (Oscar de la Renta, Rifle Paper Co.).
 For formal weddings and corporate events where design prestige matters, it is worth the cost.
-For casual events, free alternatives like Invyt and Partiful offer better value.
+For hosts who want both design quality and event management features, Invyt offers a strong alternative with RSVP tracking, payment collection, and animated effects.

 Can I collect payments through an invitation app?